Contact Lens Care

 Several factors can cause anisocoria, including Horner's syndrome.
 In this case, an underlying medical condition may be diagnosed by the doctor.
 This article looks at Horner's syndrome and its relationship to anisocoria.

 Horner's syndrome, also known as Horner-Bernard syndrome or oculosympathetic palsy is a rare disorder resulting from nerve damage.
 The symptoms of Horner's syndrome include a drooping upper eyelid, unequal pupil sizes and a constricted pupil on the affected side.
 People with congenital Horner's syndrome often have a lighter coloured iris of the eye on the affected side compared to the iris of the eye on the unaffected side.

 Horner's syndrome is the result of a disrupted nerve pathway from the brain to the face and the eye on one side of the body.
+The pathway is triggered as part of the “fright / fight /flight” reflex.
 The underlying causes for this vary and, in some cases, an underlying cause cannot be found.